-Electrical service in the community is 100V, 50 cycle AC.
-Most U.S. electrical appliances will work, although at somewhat reduced efficiency, using local power.
-American clothes dryers may work here, but the cost of installation is prohibitive (exceeds the cost of the dryer).
+Electrical service in the community is 220V 60Hz.
+Most U.S. electrical appliances will work, however the item will need a converter to F plug style.
 Step-up transformers are available in the Navy Exchange for those appliances that are particularly sensitive to voltage changes.